srijanmishra/forever-web/README.md

 - Socket.io between client and server.
 - Monitor CPU and Memory usage of server in a real-time.
 - Monitor `forever` processes in a real-time.
+- Supports: process memory monitor, forever restart/stop.

 <a name="cauts" />
 # Cautions
 - Web Interface is wrote by CSS3 && HTML5, so view it with the latest version of the browser (WebGL, Animation, WebSocket supports), e.g. Chrome, Safari and Firefox.
 - I've never test it on Internet Explorer / Windows.
-- Nodejitsu/forever has problem with `STOPPED` process, so if there is a `STOPPED` process, however, it can create instability, you'd better refresh the page manually (F5 / COMMAND + R).
+- Nodejitsu/forever has problem with `STOPPED` process, so if there is a `STOPPED` process, however, it can create instability, you'd better refresh the page manually (F5 / COMMAND + R), sometimes you need to restart `forever-web`.

 <a name="ui" />
 # UI/UX